 Others, pre-pandemic, might've continued coming and conforming, never having been too concerned about clothing-optional one way or another.
 Or mourn body freedom lost while suffering mandatory cover-up, perhaps having adopted a patient, "This too shall pass" frame of mind...or quietly staged rebellion to test policy resolve whenever possible, seeing it as too oppressive and silly to be taken seriously, willing to court reprimand or expulsion if caught.

-Ownership's board of directors reportedly had wanted to make policy change a half year sooner, in summer of 2016.
-According to outgoing manager (veracity at times a bit suspect), they were persuaded to hold off until November.
+Ownership's board of directors reportedly had wanted to make c/o policy change a half year sooner, in summer of 2016.
+According to outgoing manager (veracity at times more than a bit suspect), they were persuaded to hold off until November.
 If true, maybe it was only in consideration of long-standing bookings placed before owner change, wanting to avoid massive cancellations and livid bohemian-minded bookers showing up unaware of drastic policy change.

 They reportedly couldn't be persuaded to allow even one clothing-optional day a week to accommodate legion of more freespirited, those long-term fans -- local, national, and international -- who had so long supported and esteemed place and definitely preferred enjoying it au natural.